 In principle, we will also support proposals which align with town centre strategies and we will continue to encourage other regeneration initiatives, such as Conservation Area renewal projects, which improve the quality, accessibility and perception of town centre environments.

 2. Consultations and Representations

 Neighbour notification was carried out and the application advertised in the press.
-One objection has been received which can be summarised as follows:
+No objections have been received.